sonos/dinghy/README.md

 Send `cargo test` or `cargo bench` to your phone.
 Painlessly.

 It is not a way to build portable apps, merely a way to run simple piece of code and grab their output.
+On iOS, it also allows to run lldb and debug interactively the executable.

 The purpose here is to make it easier for teams to unit-test and bench their libraries on more platforms.
 We want to get Rust everywhere right ?